imccart/website/content/research.md

 <span class="research">
-["It's a Cruel Summer: Household Responses to Reductions in Government Nutrition Assistance"](https://www.sciencedirect.com/science/article/abs/pii/S0167268117302330) with Lorenzo Almada, **Journal of Economic Behavior and Organization**, 2017.
+["It's a Cruel Summer: Household Responses to Reductions in Government Nutrition Assistance"](https://www.sciencedirect.com/science/article/abs/pii/S0167268117302330) with Lorenzo Almada, **Journal of Economic Behavior and Organization**, 2017.<br style="line-height:0px;"/>
 <a href=https://www.sciencedirect.com/science/article/abs/pii/S0167268117302330><i class="fas fa-download"></i></a>
 <a href=https://scholar.google.com/scholar?hl=en&as_sdt=0%2C11&q=%22It%27s+a+Cruel+Summer%3A+Household+Responses+to+Reductions+in+Government+Nutrition+Assistance%22&btnG=><i class="ai ai-google-scholar"></i></a>
-<iframe width="640" height="401" src="https://www.powtoon.com/embed/fbtk0TZ6sDh/" frameborder="0"></iframe>
 <a href=https://youtu.be/gQ6OdyAwIV4><i class="fas fa-video"></i></a>
 </span>

 <span class="research">
-["Supply-side Responses to Public Quality Ratings: Evidence from Medicare Advantage"](https://www.mitpressjournals.org/doi/10.1162/AJHE_a_00070) with Michael Darden, **American Journal of Health Economics**, 2017.
+["Supply-side Responses to Public Quality Ratings: Evidence from Medicare Advantage"](https://www.mitpressjournals.org/doi/10.1162/AJHE_a_00070) with Michael Darden, **American Journal of Health Economics**, 2017.<br style="line-height:0px;"/>
 <a href=https://www.mitpressjournals.org/doi/10.1162/AJHE_a_00070><i class="fas fa-download"></i></a>
 <a href=https://scholar.google.com/scholar?hl=en&as_sdt=0%2C11&q=%22Supply-side+Responses+to+Public+Quality+Ratings%3A+Evidence+from+Medicare+Advantage%22&btnG=><i class="ai ai-google-scholar"></i></a>
 </span>

 <span class="research">
-["Eliminating Composite Bias in Treatment Effects Estimates: Applications to Quality of Life Assessments"](https://www.sciencedirect.com/science/article/abs/pii/S0167629616302041), **Journal of Health Economics**, 2016.
+["Eliminating Composite Bias in Treatment Effects Estimates: Applications to Quality of Life Assessments"](https://www.sciencedirect.com/science/article/abs/pii/S0167629616302041), **Journal of Health Economics**, 2016.<br style="line-height:0px;"/>
 <a href=https://www.sciencedirect.com/science/article/abs/pii/S0167629616302041><i class="fas fa-download"></i></a>
 <a href=https://scholar.google.com/scholar?hl=en&as_sdt=0%2C11&q=%22Eliminating+Composite+Bias+in+Treatment+Effects+Estimates%3A+Applications+to+Quality+of+Life+Assessments%22&btnG=><i class="ai ai-google-scholar"></i></a>
 </span>

 <span class="research">
-["What Can We Learn about the Effects of Food Stamps on Obesity in the Presence of Misreporting"](https://academic.oup.com/ajae/article/98/4/997/1739753) with Lorenzo Almada and Rusty Tchernis, **American Journal of Agricultrual Economics**, 2016.
+["What Can We Learn about the Effects of Food Stamps on Obesity in the Presence of Misreporting"](https://academic.oup.com/ajae/article/98/4/997/1739753) with Lorenzo Almada and Rusty Tchernis, **American Journal of Agricultrual Economics**, 2016.<br style="line-height:0px;"/>
 <a href=https://academic.oup.com/ajae/article/98/4/997/1739753><i class="fas fa-download"></i></a>
 <a href=https://scholar.google.com/scholar?hl=en&as_sdt=0%2C11&q=%22What+Can+We+Learn+about+the+Effects+of+Food+Stamps+on+Obesity+in+the+Presence+of+Misreporting%22&btnG=><i class="ai ai-google-scholar"></i></a>
 </span>